New Features-of A Plan-2010

 - You can delete all links of the area marked

-Continue to Status displa
+Continue to Status display

-In contrast to MS-Office 2007, there is another functional group in A-Plan 2010 called ‘Extras’ and the ‘Options’ are defined in this group (since Microsoft has concealed it in the ‘File’ group for reasons that are not even comprehensible by us, we have created the term here, too, for those who have, in the meantime, become accustomed to this fact).
+In contrast to MS-Office 2007, there is another functional group in A-Plan 2010 called ‘Extras’ and the ‘Options’ are defined in this group (since Microsoft has concealed it in the ‘File’ group for reasons that are not comprehensible even by us, we have created the term here, too, for those who have, in the meantime, become accustomed to this fact).
 However, we have also adapted the options to the new standard:

 - 1) Better laid out and quicker access to various pages by ‘TabStrip’ on the left side